Western Sizzlin': History

 Western Sizzlin' was established in 1962, by Nicholas Pascarella.
 He was traveling around the United States in search of cheap land on which to build a steakhouse, and he stopped in Augusta because of a flat tire.
 It was the employees at the tire store who convinced him to set up his restaurant in Augusta.

 Following Pascarella's death in 1988, his spouse and their son decided to sell the business.
 It was subsequently bought by Frank Carney, co-founder of Pizza Hut.
 However, after the buyout, Carney experienced difficulties in growing the chain due to the high price his group paid for the business.
 Subsequently, Western Sizzlin' filed for bankruptcy, and operated under Chapter 11 bankruptcy protection for nearly eleven months.
 In 1993, Dave Wachtel acquired the company for $10 million.

-In 1999, Westerin Sizzlin' merged with Austins Steaks & Saloon, and the combined company changed its name to Western Sizzlin' Corporation in 2003.
+In 1999, Western Sizzlin' merged with Austins Steaks & Saloon, and the combined company changed its name to Western Sizzlin' Corporation in 2003.

 In 2010, Biglari Holdings purchased Western Sizzlin'.